-The Atacama desert is an incredible place the offers the breathtaking scenery, bizarre landscape, unique ecosystem, and amazing opportunities for adventure enthusiasts to explore some of the desert’s hidden gems in a unique way.
+The Atacama desert is an incredible place the offers breathtaking scenery, bizarre landscape, a unique ecosystem, and amazing opportunities for adventure enthusiasts to explore some of the desert’s hidden gems in a unique way.
 Atacama desert and Carretera Austral were our two favorite places in Chile.
 In this post, we tried to divide things to do in the Atacama desert according to their type and the way they can be done – with a tour (rental car) or independently.

 When planning a visit to the Atacama desert it’s important to decide what you want to see and to do there.
 Most of the attractions are not accessible by public transport and are too far to walk or cycle there from San Pedro.
 To get the best out of your Atacama visit and not to spend a lot we’d suggest combining independent activities and tours.
 All nearby natural wonders like the Moon Valley or the Death Valley can be visited independently by bike or even walking from the town.

 Most of the lagoons and volcanoes are quite far from San Pedro de Atacama you’ll need a vehicle to get there.
 It’s quite expensive to rent a car here but if you’re a couple of people (two and more) it might be cheaper to rent a car for a couple of days and visit some faraway locations than to do a tour and pay per person.